naveenjoy/networking-vpp/docs/networking-vpp-arch.md

 A key in the state_space directory indicates that the port has been bound and is receiving traffic.
 When the driver detects that the agent has successfully created the port, i.e. VPP has dropped a vhost-user socket where it can be found by QEMU, it sends a notification to nova compute to start the VM.

-Pro-tip: Using etcdctl watch --recursive --forever / to see the two ends fiddling with the data, which is (a) cool and (b) really useful for debugging
+Pro-tip: Use etcdctl watch --recursive --forever / to see the two ends fiddling with the data, which is (a) cool and (b) really useful for debugging

 # Networking-vpp agent